Jina Fast

 Recent and Upcoming Courses

-• This course employs an intersectional philosophical approach to the study of human sexuality.
+• Employs an intersectional philosophical approach to the study of human sexuality.
 Specific topics include ethical, epistemological (knowledge), and political questions related to sexual orientation, lust, casual sex, adultery, love, sexual orientation and practice, different types of relationships, and the intersectionality of sexual identity and orientation with other identities such as race, gender, and disability status.
 As we consider these questions, we will challenge assumptions regarding human sexuality, consider the importance of sexuality and friendship to the good life, and discuss what, if any, is the appropriate role of the state in human sexual behavior.
 Keywords:Ethics, Sex, Sexuality, Sexual Orientation, Relationships